 Types of Magic

-There are six schools of magic in Skyrim.
-You can create a unique combination of skills, attributes and tactics from any of these.
+In Skyrim, there are six schools of magic.
+You can create a unique combination of skills, attributes, and tactics from any of these.
 There are also classes of mage that include combinations of skills.
 You can take the basic skill build of one of these classes and adapt it to your play style.

 There are several ways to combine the schools of magic into a good mage build.
 Here are the six most popular types of build for a mage: